aniketbumbc/user-registration/README.md

 - If any field missing and click on next button user will see alert message and can't move next step.
 - Onces sucessful step 1 ( personal information ) user can fill address information.
 At this stage user can can see pervious inforamtion.
 - After successful step 1 and step 2 fill user need to submit payment information for successful payment id will receive.
+- On next button click state and local stoarage save and then only persist.
 - In the case of error user can see error code and message on screen.
+- Loader added while submitting payment data.
 - At any step user can leave step data still present on form.
 I handled by using local stoarage.

 ## Technology